Dear Phoenix Conference Attendees,

 Rita’s Kitchen outdoors at Marriott’s Camelback Inn…great outdoor dining with mountain views.

 5402 East Lincoln Drive · Scottsdale, Arizona 85253 USA

 Postino’s Wine Bar, originally housed in a converted Post Office (Arcadia Location), this local eatery is charming with some excellent bistro food.
 The Central location is closest to Mercado. http://postinowinecafe.com/

 For those of you driving from California, I have done this drive many, many times.
 When driving alone, I always stopped in Indio overnight when coming from the Santa Barbara area.
 There are services here and more readily accessible I’ve found than Palm Springs where you need to get off the road several miles.
 As you leave the mountain range away from the LA area, there is a sign that asks you to turn off your air conditioner, I highly recommend this, it will be hot in your car, better that than blowing your motor and standing out in the heat roadside.
 Bring extra water in the car for drinking and for the car just in case.
 The drive across the desert in places between CA and AZ is stark with limited facilities.

 For those of you who turn every road trip into a true adventure, assuming you are stopping at Chiriaco Summit for pleasure, gas, and/or coffee and not because you have to, the General Patton museum is pretty interesting.
-Have a look: //generalpattonmuseum.com/
+Have a look: http://generalpattonmuseum.com/

 Try not to stop in Quatrzside the facilities here aren’t as good…and try to wait for Blythe there is an accessible Starbucks and other fast food options and is a good place to stop before the stretch to Phoenix, which ought to be another two hours.
 Good luck and drive safely!